bigwiv/Biopython-cn/en/chr04.rst

 The key idea about each ``SeqFeature`` object is to describe a region on a parent sequence, for which we use a location object, typically describing a range between two positions.
-Two try to clarify the terminology we°Øre using:
+Two try to clarify the terminology we‚Äôre using:

  **position**
-    ®C This refers to a single position on a sequence, which may be fuzzy or not.
+    ‚Äì This refers to a single position on a sequence, which may be fuzzy or not.
 For instance, 5, 20, ``<100`` and ``>200`` are all positions.
 **location**
-    ®C A location is region of sequence bounded by some positions.
+    ‚Äì A location is region of sequence bounded by some positions.
 For instance 5..20 (i. e.
 5 to 20) is a location.

 I just mention this because sometimes I get confused between the two.